stexads/puppet-geoipupdate/README.md

 - account_id: Your MaxMind's account ID
 - license_key: Your MaxMind's License Key
 - edition_ids: The mmdb file list
+- user: Set the UNIX user that the geoipupdate client process is executed as
+- package_name: defaults to `geoipupdate`
 - timer_oncalendar: Setting within the `*.timer` unit file that defines a specific date and time for triggering the client update
-- package_name: defaults to `geoipupdate`
 - conf_dir: The destination directory for MaxMind's config file `GeoIP.conf`
 - preserve_timestamps: Whether to preserve modification times of files downloaded from the MM server
 - verbose: Display version information